linus-sch/Mind-Map-Wizard/README.md

    You start by entering a topic or subject that you want to explore in your mind map.

 2. **Sending to AI Provider:**
-   Once you submit your topic, it gets sent off to the ChatGPT API.
+   Once you submit your topic, it gets sent off to the  AI API.

 3. **LLM Processes Request:**
    The AI takes a moment to analyze your topic and comes up with a structured outline that captures the key ideas.

-4. **Formatting the AI-Generated Markdown:**
-    The AI's output is then formatted into Markdown, which simplifies the definition of the mind map's branch hierarchy.
-5. **Render as SVG:**
+4. **Render as SVG:**
    Finally, the Markdown is transformed into an SVG (Scalable Vector Graphics) format using [markmap.js](https://github.com/markmap/markmap), giving you a visually appealing mind map.

 ## System Prompt
 ```